 - □ All trenches are completely backfilled and vaults are backfilled to final grade. - □ All primary vaults, pads, secondary vaults, and secondary terminations have proper clearances around them.
-For more information, refer to ESR section 5 Clearances and Location Requirements, or contact the Design Project Manager (DPM) or Field Construction Coordinator (FCC). - □ All pull strings have been installed with minimum 500-lb. tensile strength string using the proper size rigid mandrel (aka mouse, proofing piston) to ensure the conduit is clear of obstructions.
-No baggies or parachutes allowed for installing pull strings. - □ When blowing string into or penetrating energized vaults, a PGE Standby Crew MUST be onsite. - □ All primary vaults, secondary vaults, and pads are clean of mud, dirt, and debris.
-3/4 inch marine grade plywood is installed and secured over any openings in PGE vaults.
+For more information, refer to the ESR, Chapter 5 Clearances and Location Requirements, or contact the Design Project Manager (DPM) or Field Construction Coordinator (FCC). - □ All pull strings have been installed with minimum 500-lb. tensile strength string using the proper size rigid mandrel (aka mouse, proofing piston) to ensure the conduit is clear of obstructions.
+No baggies or parachutes allowed for installing pull strings. - □ When blowing string into or penetrating energized vaults, a PGE Standby Crew MUST be onsite. - □ All primary vaults, secondary vaults, and pads are clean of mud, dirt, and debris. /4 inch marine grade plywood is installed and secured over any openings in PGE vaults.
 Pallets or other covers are NOT acceptable. - Ground rods are all installed in proper location.
 In rocky areas contact DPM or FCC for alternate location of ground rods. - □ Be prepared to run a mandrel through any section of conduit installed for PGE.
 Contact the FCC to determine whether they must be on site while proofing. - □ Conduit risers are attached to the standoff bracket, in the specified location, on the pole. - □ All conduits are capped and free of debris. - □ 6 feet of string is required at each end of conduit runs.
-All pull string MUST be tied to vault lid to pass final inspection. - □ If streetlights are required by the municipality, the PGE demarcation 1730 vault is installed properly.
+All pull string MUST be tied to vault lid to pass final inspection. - □ If streetlights are required by the municipality, the PGE demarcation 1730 vault is installed properly. - □ All handholes (1730's, 1324's) have ground rods installed and penta-head bolts installed or taped together and lying in the base of the handhole for PGE crew installation.

-F Underground Network Map
+E Underground Network Map

-G Service Territory Salem Core Map
+F Service Territory Salem Core Map

-Figure 46.
+Figure 45.
 Service Territory Salem Core Map